bitnami/charts/bitnami/nginx-ingress-controller/README.md

 # Nginx Ingress Controller

-[nginx-ingress](https://github.com/kubernetes/ingress-nginx) is an Ingress controller that uses ConfigMap to store the Nginx configuration.
+[nginx-ingress](https://github.com/kubernetes/ingress-nginx) is an Ingress controller that uses NGINX to manage external access to HTTP services in a Kubernetes cluster.

 ## TL;DR;